 - Zoom to All Objects - Set the zoom level to fit all objects on the current canvas into the document view area.

 - Zoom to Selection - Set the zoom level to fit the selected objects on the current canvas into the document view area.

 - Rotate View - Set the document view rotation to the selected angle.

 - Zoom In - Increase the zoom level of the document.

 - Zoom Out - Decrease the zoom level of the document.

 - Rotate View by 5 - Rotate the document view by 5 degree in counter clockwise direction.

 - Rotate View by -5 - Rotate the document view by 5 degree in clockwise direction.

-The document view may contain horizontal/vertical rulers (visible by default).
-The ruler can be shown or hidden using the Show Ruler (when hidden) or Hide Ruler (when shown) command.
+The document view may contain horizontal and vertical rulers (visible by default).
+The ruler can be shown or hidden using the Show Ruler (when not visible) or Hide Ruler (when visible) command.